-From the results of Section \ref{onewayTMs} on store languages of Turing machines, it is possible to accept the store languages of other machine models (this does not follow directly from the fact that such Turing machines can simulate the input languages of other models, as store languages rather than input languages are of interest here.
-The first result is for reversal-bounded $\NQCM$ (with a queue and counters, all reversal-bounded). \begin{proposition} If $M$ be a reversal-bounded $\NQCM$, then $S(M) \in \LFam(\NCM)$. \end{proposition} \begin{proof} Given $M$ with $k$ counters, construct an intermediate $\NTM$ $Z$ with an input tape plus one reversal-bounded read/write tape, and $k$ additional reversal-bounded counters, whose resulting store language will be in $\LFam(\NCM)$ by Proposition \ref{TMCounters}. $Z$ operates as follows: every time $M$ enqueues $y = b_1 \cdots b_m$, $Z$ writes to the right end of the read/write worktape writing $y$ and simulating the queue exactly.
-Every time $M$ dequeues, $Z$ removes characters from the left end of the tape towards the right (thus removing characters from the store of the Turing machine as well).
-Since the queue is reversal-bounded, there is a bounded number of switches between enqueuing and dequeuing.
+It is possible to accept the store languages of other machine models, such as reversal-bounded $\NQCM$ with $\LFam(\NCM)$ (this does not follow directly from the fact that such Turing machines can simulate the input languages of this model, as store languages rather than input languages are of interest here). \begin{proposition} If $M$ be a reversal-bounded $\NQCM$, then $S(M) \in \LFam(\NCM)$. \end{proposition} \begin{proof} Given $M$ with $k$ counters, construct an intermediate $\NTM$ $Z$ with an input tape plus one reversal-bounded read/write worktape, and $k$ additional reversal-bounded counters, whose resulting store language will be in $\LFam(\NCM)$ by Proposition \ref{TMCounters}. $Z$ operates as follows: every time $M$ enqueues $y = b_1 \cdots b_m$, with $b_i$ being a letter, $m \geq 1$, $Z$ writes $y$ to the right end of the read/write worktape writing one letter at a time (using new intermediate states) and simulating the counters exactly.
+Every time $M$ dequeues, $Z$ writes blank characters to the left end of the tape towards the right (thus removing characters from the store of the Turing machine as well).
+Each time such a reversal occurs (switching between enqueueing and dequeueing), the Turing machine moves its tape head from one end of the tape to the other on new intermediate states.
+Since the queue is reversal-bounded, the Turing tape is reversal-bounded as well.